desihub/desidatamodel/doc/QUICKLOOK/ql-mergedQA-CAMERA-EXPID.rst

 EXPNUM_STATUS           NORMAL             string           Reports the result of a match between exposures number in the
                                                             header and the
-                                                            one given in the argument HDU_STATUS              NORMAL             string           Reports the result of finding the camera in the header
+                                                            one given in the argument CHECKHDUS_STATUS        NORMAL             string           Reports the result of finding the camera in the header
 ======================= =================  ================ ===================================================

 ======================= =================  ================ ===================================================
 CHECK CCDs KEY          Example Value      Type             Comment
 ======================= =================  ================ ===================================================
-BIAS_AMP                4                  float[4]         value of bias averaged over each amplifier BIAS_STATUS             NORMAL             string           Reports the status of BIAS_AMP BIAS_PATNOISE           4                  float[4]         rms of the row by row bias difference divided by the noise of
+BIAS_AMP                4                  float[4]         value of bias averaged over each amplifier BIAS_AMP_STATUS         NORMAL             string           Reports the status of BIAS_AMP BIAS_PATNOISE           4                  float[4]         rms of the row by row bias difference divided by the noise of
                                                             that amp
-DATA5SIG                1                  int              Number of pixels with counts 5sigma below bias in region of CCD DIFF1SIG                0.032              float            Diff. between 1 sigma low and high percentile bounds DIFF2SIG                0.057              float            Diff. between 2 sigma low and high percentile bounds LITFRAC_AMP             4                  float[4]         Fraction of the pixels per amp that are above CUTPIX = 5sigmas LITFRAC_STATUS          NORMAL             string           Reports the status of LITFRAC_AMP NOISE_AMP               4                  float[4]         value of RMS per amp read directly from the header of the
+DATA5SIG                1                  int              Number of pixels with counts 5sigma below bias in region of CCD DIFF1SIG                0.032              float            Diff. between 1 sigma low and high percentile bounds DIFF2SIG                0.057              float            Diff. between 2 sigma low and high percentile bounds LITFRAC_AMP             4                  float[4]         Fraction of the pixels per amp that are above CUTPIX = 5sigmas LITFRAC_AMP_STATUS      NORMAL             string           Reports the status of LITFRAC_AMP NOISE_AMP               4                  float[4]         value of RMS per amp read directly from the header of the
                                                             preproc image
 NOISE_OVERSCAN_AMP      4                  float[4]         value of RMS of the onerscan region per amp read directly from
-                                                            the header of the preproc image NOISE_STATUS            NORMAL             string           Reports the status pf NOISE_AMP
+                                                            the header of the preproc image NOISE_AMP_STATUS            NORMAL             string       Reports the status pf NOISE_AMP
 ======================= =================  ================ ===================================================

 ======================= =================  ================ ===================================================
 CHECK FIBERS KEY        Example Value      Type             Comment
 ======================= =================  ================ ===================================================
-XWSIGMA_FIB             2,500              float[500,2]     median of XSIGMAs for all fibers per amp GOOD_FIBER              500                boolean          List of boolians for good[1] and bad[0] fibers
+XWSIGMA_FIB             2,500              float[500,2]     median of XSIGMAs for all fibers per amp GOOD_FIBERS             500                boolean          List of boolians for good[1] and bad[0] fibers
 NGOODFIB                N                  int              Number of good fibers NGOODFIB_STATUS         NORMAL             string           Reports the status of NGOODFIB XWSIGMA                 2                  float[2]         List of median X and W sigmas